 - Hold each other accountable to this standard.

 - Not all tools (e.g., software, applications, web resources, etc.) are accessible.
 Ask questions to email@example.com about the accessibility of tools that you are using or considering using.

 - Use multiple modes of communicating with students.
-Consider creating an email group, a Hangouts group, or using other modes of communication to ensure that students gain access to information.
+Consider creating an email group, a Google Chat space, or using other modes of communication to ensure that students gain access to information.

 Class Meeting and Participation